Analysis of a commercial surfactant for digital PCR assay

 In this application note we are investigating the usability of the commercially available surfactant dSurf for an exemplary digital PCR assay.

 Droplets were generated at a working pressure of 240 mbar for the dSurf and 140 mbar for the PCR-Mix.
-The chip was connected with PEEK 1/32” tubing OD x .010” and 2x sleeves 1/16” OD x .033” ID x 1.6”, tubing length: 200 mm.
+The chip was connected with PEEK 1/32” tubing OD x .010” and 2x sleeves 1/16” OD x.033” ID x 1.6”, tubing length: 200 mm.
 Generated droplets were collected into a 0.2 ml PCR vial.
-Amplification was performed in a conventional thermocycler with the settings displayed on the right.
-For readout, the amplified droplet collection was transferred into a cell counting capillary slit chamber for subsequent brightfield and fluorescence image acquisition.
+Amplification was performed in a conventional thermocycler with the following settings:

 Conclusion